 How much does the course cost?

-Currently the course cost is $6,860 (for those who are granted a Skills First government-subsidised place).
-No to Violence is in the process of securing fully funded spots for 2020, which have been available for past intakes.
-Currently these fully funded spots are yet to be confirmed.
+Currently the course cost is $6,860 (for those who are granted a Skills First government subsidised place).
+All spots are fully funded for 2021.

 What qualifications will I receive once I complete this course?